-Hair Loss Santa Monica
+PRP for Hair Loss in Santa Monica, CA

 Male pattern hair loss is treated with Rogaine® and/or Propecia®.
 Female hair loss can be associated with a hormonal imbalance and may be correctable with hormonal agents.
 Both physical and mental stress can contribute to a temporary hair loss condition called telogen effluvium.
-Alopecia areata is a condition whereby there is abrupt patch hair loss on various areas of the scalp.
+Alopecia areata is a condition whereby there is abrupt patchy hair loss on various areas of the scalp.
 Sometimes, alopecia areata can occur on other body surface areas such as the eyebrows, eyelashes, beard area, and rarely the whole body.
-Alopecia areata in most instances is mild and is a common skin disorder which is typically treated with cortisone injections at the site of the hair loss and with topical agents.
+Alopecia areata is most instances is mild and is a common skin disorder which is typically treated with cortisone injections at the site of the hair loss and with topical agents.
 For more aggressive forms of alopecia areata, systemic agents and topical chemical formulations may need to be used.

 Not all hair loss is the result of genetics.
 Certain health conditions can contribute to temporary or permanent hair loss, so it is important to be evaluated by an experienced dermatologist in order to determine the cause.
-With an accurate diagnosis, it is more likely that you will be able to achieve positive results.
+With accurate diagnosis, it is more likely that you will be able to achieve positive results.
 Common causes of significant hair loss include:

 - Illness or Health Condition – Stress, diabetes, low thyroid activity, nutritional deficiency, cancer, or even the flu can cause temporary hair loss.
 In many cases, if the health condition is addressed or managed, the hair will regrow.